Galin Ivanov (footballer, born 1975): Club career

 Ivanov started his career in 1992 at his local side FC Dobrudzha Dobrich before being acquired by Bulgarian First League giants CSKA Sofia in 1996.
-He styed at the club until 2003, winning the Bulgarian First League Championship and Bulgarian Cup twice within a span of seven seasons.
+He stayed at the club until 2003, winning the Bulgarian First League Championship and Bulgarian Cup twice within a span of seven seasons.
 In 2003, Ivanov moved to the MLS signing a contract with D.C.
 United and joining up with compatriot Hristo Stoitchkov.
 In March 2004 he returned to the Bulgarian First League signing with Marek Dupnitza, where he made a total of 12 appearances until the end of the season.
 During the summer transfer window, Ivanov again moved countries, this time joining up with Greek top-flight newcomers Ergotelis.
 He managed to appear in 7 Alpha Ethniki matches before suffering a knee injury that kept him out for the rest of the tournament, which saw the club finish in 15th place and return to the Greek Second Division.